Western Heights High School

-Western Heights High School is a state co-educational secondary school located in the northwestern suburbs of Rotorua, New Zealand.
+Western Heights High School (Māori: Te Kura Tuarua o Kaitao Rotohokahoka) is a co-educational state secondary school located in the northwestern suburbs of Rotorua, New Zealand.
 In April 2013, 1,887 students from Years 9 to 13 (ages 12 to 18) attended the school, including 1,172 students identifying as Māori – the largest Māori school roll in New Zealand in terms of number of students.

 Western Heights High School offers Cambridge International Examinations in addition to the National Certificate of Educational Achievement (NCEA).

+Houses

+Western Heights High School has school houses or groups to identify students and provide a sense of belonging to the school.

+The current houses at Western Heights High School are: